mlira27/python-automation-tools/README.md

 # python-automation-tools
-Collection of beginner automation and cybersecurity projects.
+This respitory contains simple automation and cybersecurity-related projects.